cybercog/laravel-love/UPGRADING.md

 - Find all `orderByLikesCount` method and replace it with `joinReactionCounterOfType` and common `orderBy`
 - Find all `orderByDislikesCount` method and replace it with `joinReactionCounterOfType` and common `orderBy`

-### Eager loading

-- Find all `likes` and replaced it with `loveReactant.reactions.type`
-- Find all `dislikes` and replaced it with `loveReactant.reactions.type`
-- Find all `likesAndDislikes` and replaced it with `loveReactant.reactions.type`
-- Find all `likesCounter` and replaced it with `loveReactant.reactionCounters`
-- Find all `dislikesCounter` and replaced it with `loveReactant.reactionCounters`
-- Load new relations `loveReactant.reactions.reacter.reacterable` if needed
-- Load new relations `loveReactant.reactionTotal` if needed

 ### Automatic migration process

 Run only after all preparations are done.